Vincenzo Millico: Club career

 Born in Turin, Millico began playing football with local club Atletico Mirafiori and moved to Juventus at the age of 8.
 He then moved to Torino's academy at the age of 12.
 He made his professional debut for Torino in a 2–0 Serie A win over Atalanta on 23 February 2019.
 He scored his first goal on 1 August 2019, in a 4–1 win over Debrecen in the UEFA Europa League.

 On 4 January 2021, Milico joined Frosinone in the Serie B on loan for the remainder of the season.

 On 31 August 2021, he joined Cosenza on a season-long loan.

 On 12 August 2022, Millico moved to Cagliari on a one-season contract, with the club holding an option to extend the contract by additional three seasons.

+On 11 January 2024, Millico signed a contract with Foggia until 30 June 2025.

+On 25 January 2025, Millico joined Ternana on a two-and-a-half-year contract.